Zombiekriz/Text-Generator/README.md

 Algorithm for predicting the next word using a Markov Chain

 USAGE:
-The program takes in a number of text files and tries to predict the next word(s) that comes in a sentence.
+The program takes in a number of text files (12 are provided) and tries to predict the next word(s) that comes in a sentence.
 The user can provide input but they don't have to.
+Open pred.exe on Windows and pred on Linux

 SETTINGS:
 They can be accessed by inputting "set&" after the program has finished preparing itself.